logo

 Dear Reader,

-• Avoid overusing antibiotics.
-Prolonged and overly aggressive use of antibiotics can kill the good bacteria that live inside of the vagina, leading to the overgrowth of yeast.
+• Avoiding the overuse of antibiotics.
+Prolonged and overly aggressive use of antibiotics can kill the good bacteria that live inside the vagina, leading to the overgrowth of yeast.

-• Avoid douching and using scented tampons, pads, or other feminine hygiene sprays.
-Chemicals in these products can be irritate the skin and mucous membranes, and change the natural pH balance of the vagina.
+• Employing a “less is more” mindset when it comes to the vagina.
+Since the vagina is self-cleaning, avoid douching and using scented tampons, pads, or other feminine hygiene sprays.
+Chemicals in these products can irritate the skin and mucous membranes, causing the natural pH balance of the vagina to change.

 Signature